 Between four and five is a time of expanding horizons, and that’s what students in the PreK do.
-They are budding writers.
-They keep journals, write letters to each other at their post office, and make alphabet books.
-They learn numbers in English and Spanish, and start to add and subtract.
+They are budding writers, readers, and scientists.
+They keep journals, write notes to each other at their writing table, and make observations.
+PreK students practice counting in English and Spanish, and start to learn basic addition and subtraction.
 Art is omnipresent.
-It usually reflects what they are studying: community helpers, seasons, water cycle, the ocean, outer space, etc. There’s also plenty of time to play.
-Block towers and civilizations rise and fall.
-They drive cars, dress up, and keep house.
-They learn to share and take turns and have fun while learning.
-Children in the PreK class have weekly Spanish, music, and P.E. classes.
+It usually reflects what they are studying: dinosaurs, the seasons, bees, the ocean, bats, and just about any other topic of interest.
+There’s also plenty of time to play, both inside the classroom and in their outdoor classroom space.
+Block towers and civilizations rise and fall as they use their imaginations in innovative ways.
+They drive cars, dress up, and mix mud pies in their outdoor kitchen.
+Learning to share, take turns, and navigate social situations skillfully are a priority.
+Children in the PreK have weekly Spanish, music, and P.E. classes.
 The general curriculum occurs in the morning, and afternoon students take naps.
 Students must attend 5 days, either all day or mornings only.